 Figure 80

-Your new network drive should be displayed in the upper right hand corner of the screen as the Current Data Path.
-See Figure 80.
+Your new network drive should be displayed in the upper right-hand corner of the screen as the Current Data Path.

-Note: The Network path will be grayed out, and cannot be changed from inside of Profile Explorer.
+Note: The Network path will be grayed out and cannot be changed from inside of Profile Explorer.

 All data collected in this software application will now be written to the network folder chosen.